 On September 2017, an exciting public announcement was made that would forever change patient care in Northeast Texas.
 East Texas Medical Center Regional Healthcare System announced they had selected The University of Texas System and UT Health Northeast, along with Ardent Health Services, to purchase their regional system of hospitals, clinics and emergency centers, rehabilitation facilities, trauma care network, home health services, a behavioral health center, along with regional Air 1 and ambulance transport services.
 The purchase was finalized on March 1, 2018.

 Under the banner of UT Health East Texas, the new 10-hospital health system is governed by a 10-member board of directors with Dr. Kirk Calhoun serving as chair.
 The board provides governance and strategic oversight for UT Health East Texas while Ardent Health Services maintains majority ownership and manages the day-to-day operations of the clinical/patient-care enterprise.
-Dr. Calhoun will also continue to lead the academic and research mission as president of The University of Texas Health Science Center at Tyler.
+Dr. Calhoun will also continue to lead the academic and research mission as president of The University of Texas at Tyler Health Science Center.

 Expanding Community and Rural Health Through Education and Outreach

-In addition to the university’s graduate education, the School of Community and Rural Health provides boots on the ground with a multitude of community health outreach programs.
+In addition to the university’s graduate education, the School of Health Professions provides boots on the ground with a multitude of community health outreach programs.
 These programs span an array of fields such as convenient asthma care for rural populations, colorectal cancer screenings, affordable dental care, parental education, smoking cessation and more.

-The opening of the School of Community and Rural Health, combined with the established research and hospital system, stands to truly impact the health of East Texas, which has been of the utmost importance since President Kirk A. Calhoun’s arrival.
+The opening of the School of Health Professions, combined with the established research and hospital system, stands to truly impact the health of East Texas, which has been of the utmost importance since President Kirk A. Calhoun’s arrival.

 The new school also serves as home to a teaching kitchen, faculty, staff and administrative offices and an event space that showcases a mural painted by Kilgore artist L.C.
 Kitchen in 1991.
 The mural illustrates UT Health Science Center at Tyler’s evolution throughout the years, beginning with Camp Fannin and spanning to the creation of the institution as it is today.